Taoism: Comparisons with other religions

 Comparisons between Taoism and Epicureanism have focused on the absence of a creator or gods controlling the forces of nature in both.
 Lucretius' poem De rerum natura describes a naturalist cosmology where there are only atoms and void (a primal duality which mirrors yin-yang in its dance of assertion/yielding), and where nature takes its course with no gods or masters.
-Other parallels include the similarities between Daoist wu wei (effortless action) and Epicurean lathe biosas (live in obscurity), focus on naturalness (ziran) as opposed to conventional virtues, and the prominence of the Epicurus-like Chinese sage Yang Chu in the foundational Taoist writings.
+Other parallels include the similarities between Taoist wu wei (effortless action) and Epicurean lathe biosas (live in obscurity), focus on naturalness (ziran) as opposed to conventional virtues, and the prominence of the Epicurus-like Chinese sage Yang Chu in the foundational Taoist writings.

 Some authors have undertaken comparative studies of Taoism and Christianity.
 This has been of interest for students of the history of religion such as J. J. M. de Groot, among others.
 A comparison of the teachings of Laozi and Jesus of Nazareth has been made by several authors, such as Martin Aronson, and Toropov & Hansen (2002), who believe that there are parallels that should not be ignored.
-In the opinion of J. Isamu Yamamoto, the main difference is that Christianity preaches a personal God while Daoism does not.
+In the opinion of J. Isamu Yamamoto, the main difference is that Christianity preaches a personal God while Taoism does not.
 Yet, a number of authors, including Lin Yutang, have argued that some moral and ethical tenets of the religions are similar.
 In neighboring Vietnam, Taoist values have been shown to adapt to social norms and formed emerging sociocultural beliefs together with Confucianism.
-It also imitates some Hinduism concept.